Back to overview

 Agentic Commerce vs. Conversational Commerce

 In practice, the lines are blurred.
-On one hand, there is conversational commerce, in which AI—in the form of an AI shopping assistant —helps with product selection and purchasing decisions, but the human remains actively involved in the purchasing process.
+On one hand, there is conversational commerce, in which AI—for example, in the form of an AI shopping assistant —supports product selection and purchasing decisions, but the human remains actively involved in the purchasing process.
 On the other hand, there is agentic commerce in the narrower sense—that is, scenarios in which an agent independently researches, makes decisions, and executes transactions.
 Many current solutions still fall somewhere in between.

-An example of a streetwear store featuring an active AI shopping assistant.
-The assistant responds to the search query “I’m looking for an outfit for a summer evening” and displays matching products as well as tags such as “Flower Print” or “Airy.”
+An illustrative example of a streetwear store with an active AI shopping assistant, serving as an example of conversational commerce as opposed to agentic commerce.
+The assistant responds to the search query “I’m looking for an outfit for a summer evening” and displays matching products as well as tags such as “flower print” or “airy.”

 An AI shopping assistant provides conversational guidance, allowing users to actively ask questions and participate in the purchasing process.
 (Source: Entirely Demo Shop illustration)